 The investments underlying this Fund do not take into account the EU criteria for environmentally sustainable economic activities, as defined under the Taxonomy Regulation (EU) 2020/852.
 As such the Fund will have a minimum of 0% Taxonomy-alignment.

-Does the financial product invest in fossil gas and/or nuclear energy related activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy?